aarongaut/nextsong/README.md

 - Recursive tree-based structure, where each node is also a playlist with various options for sampling songs
 - Command-line executable that prints the next song in the playlist
-- Save and load playlists using a validated XML schema
+- Save and load playlists using a validated XML file (XSD under development)
 - Pickleable playlist state

 # Usage